zinguala/DevSecOps12_FinalProject/README.md

 jenkins ALL=(ALL) NOPASSWD: ALL

-6) create the pipelines with cron jobs:
+6) Create the pipelines with cron jobs:

 # Creating the first job of running the cluster with 4 replicas at 13:00 every day:

-- from the jenkins dashboard choose a new item
+- From the jenkins dashboard choose a new item

-- enter the item name, choose pipeline, and hit "ok".
+- Enter the item name, choose pipeline, and hit "ok".

-- optionally can add a description
+- Optionally can add a description

-- in the build triggers section choose buil periodically as shown below add the time period:  0 13 * * *
+- In the build triggers section choose buil periodically as shown below add the time period:  0 13 * * *

 ![image](https://github.com/zinguala/DevSecOps12_FinalProject/assets/34973070/e1f6b8e5-a61a-4551-8bc2-053d9684cdc8)

-- now move the pipeline section and in the definition choose pipeline script from SCM
+- Now move the pipeline section and in the definition choose pipeline script from SCM

 - SCM: Git